17. Recording New Clips

 - The clip overdubs as it loops, allowing you to build your pattern layer by layer.
 However, if you would like to pause recording for a moment to rehearse, you can deactivate overdubbing by pressing the Session Record button again.
 The contents of the clip will continue to play, but you can play along without being recorded.
 When you are ready to record again, press the Session Record button once again.
 Subsequent presses of the Session Record button will toggle between playback and overdub.

-Note that holding ALT (PC) / ALT (Mac) while double-clicking the empty slot to create a new clip will implicitly arm the track and launch the clip.
+Note that holding ALT(Win) / ALT(Mac) while double-clicking the empty slot to create a new clip will implicitly arm the track and launch the clip.

 The MIDI Editor allows you to record notes with the transport stopped by holding down keys on your controller or computer MIDI keyboard and advancing the insert marker according to the grid settings.
 This process, known as step recording, allows you to enter notes at your own pace, without needing to listen to a metronome or guide track.